Kong/kong/DEVELOPER.md

-These are the steps we follow in Kong to set up a development environment.
+These are the steps we follow at Kong to set up a development environment.

 ## Virtual Machine